matchabros/dotfiles/readme.md

 [ ] Find a way to get your current settings into this repo [ ] Specific dotfiles for setting up your python environment [ ] Specific dotfiles for setting up git, ssh, etc.
+[ ] Dotfiles to download: Chrome, VSCode, iTerm, Notion [ ] Dotfiles to create specific directories on my desktop

 ## How to use them